DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Since they exited the sanctuary, Rinne, who was walking besides him, finally spoke.
 Until then she was tightly glued to Kai's back and didn't step away.

-Before she was on guard against Vanessa or Rasterizer, but this time it felt differently.
+Even before she was on guard against Vanessa or the Rasterizer, but this time it felt different.

 "Rinne, did hearing that voice make you remember something?"